 This work demonstrates the quantitative ability of this modeling approach to simulate coupled fluid flow and solidification heat transfer in a real steel continuous casting process.
 This particular example is also of practical interest, because the shell thinning was acceptable, in spite of the high superheat.
 This is because the shell remained in reasonable contact with the mold.
-Other studies ^[34] have shown that if gap resistance is too high, such as from inadequate taper, then shell thinning due to jet impingement is much more severe and will cause breakouts.
-As a further model application, simulations could explore the effect of increasing casting speed, knowing the minimum shell thickness needed to prevent cracks and breakouts below the mold, from separate model studies ^[35].
+Other studies [35] have shown that if gap resistance is too high, such as from inadequate taper, then shell thinning due to jet impingement is much more severe and will cause breakouts.
+As a further model application, simulations could explore the effect of increasing casting speed, knowing the minimum shell thickness needed to prevent cracks and breakouts below the mold, from separate model studies [36].

-Shell Solidification: Billet Caster Corners
+C. Shell Solidification: Billet Caster Corners

 Another practical example of shell thickness prediction is the corner of a billet section during solidification in the mold.
-This is important because longitudinal corner cracks will result when cooling of the corners is either too great or too little.
-For the case with not enough cooling, thin corners are caused when insufficient taper allows the corner region to pull away from the mold wall.
+This is important because longitudinal corner cracks will result when cooling of the corners in the mold is either excessive or insufficient.
+For the latter case, thin corners are caused when insufficient taper allows the corner region to pull away from the mold wall.
 This forms a gap with high thermal resistance that decreases heat conduction across the interface.

-To model this phenomenon requires coupling a 2-D transient heat transfer model with a stress model, to predict both temperature and shrinkage of the shell.
+To model this phenomenon requires coupling a 2-D transient heat transfer model with a stress model to predict both temperature and shrinkage of the shell.
 Iteration is needed between the models because the temperature controls the shrinkage, but the shrinkage also affects the temperature development.
 As before, heat transfer across regions of good contact is calibrated using mold thermocouples and validated with heat extraction by the mold cooling water and with shell thickness measurements.
 Across the gap, whenever and wherever it forms, heat transfer is controlled by conduction and radiation through a hydrogen-air mixture.
 In addition to the thermal strains, the stress model includes time- and temperature-dependent visco-plastic functions to model the creep and plastic strains.

-An example from such a model of the temperature and shape predictions in the corner region of a typical 120mm-square billet of 0.04%C steel solidifying in the mold is shown in Fig. 25^[36], cast at 2.2 m/min with
+An example from such a model of the temperature and shape predictions in the corner region of a typical 120mm-square billet of 0.04%C steel solidifying in the mold is shown in Fig. 25 ^[37], cast at 2.2 m/min with only 0.78 %/m taper.

-B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001. only 0.78 %/m taper.
 Shrinkage exceeds the taper for this case, so the shell pulls away from the mold corner within 1s below the meniscus.
 The gap quickly slows down heat transfer.
 This makes the corner of the shell hotter and thinner than the rest of the shell, which is kept in good contact with the mold walls due to the ferrostatic pressure.

-The entire billet cross section is shown in Fig. 27^[36], with the calculations on the right compared with a sulfur print of an actual billet section (285 mm below the meniscus) on the left.
+The entire billet cross section is shown in Fig. 27 ^[37], with the calculations on the right compared with a sulfur print of an actual billet section (285 mm below the meniscus) on the left.
 The solid shell front was revealed at a known instant by adding FeS tracer to the mold during casting.
 The predicted and measured shell thinning around the corner is about the same, so the model appears to be valid.